IAEA helps S.Africa on 2010 nuclear security plan

 "We will be looking at that, particularly going towards the 2010 Soccer World Cup, because part of the requirements is to have a nuclear and radiological security plan, which would then make sure that we don't have incidents of dirty bombs and so on," Maqubela told a parliament briefing.

-He said the International Atomic Energy Agency was assisting South Africa, the only country in Africa operating a nuclear power plant and in Africa's first host to the global soccer tournament, to formulate security plans to cover a wide range of possible nuclear sources.
+He said the International Atomic Energy Agency was assisting South Africa, the only country in Africa operating a nuclear power plant and in Africa's first host to the global soccer tournament, to formulate security plans to cover a wide range of possible nuclear sources."We just need to make sure that the sources don't fall within the cracks and you find that, come 2010, then we have a problem with a source that got lost and found its way into undesirable elements," Maqubela told Reuters after the meeting.

 The issue of "dirty bombs" assembled from radioactive nuclear waste is a global concern, with security agencies and governments fearful that attackers could detonate such a bomb with devastating consequences.